 鈥淲e鈥檙e connecting the dots between food waste and food insecurity by working with nonprofits [who are] spearheading initiatives to help gather excess food available,鈥 says Denbow. 鈥淔rom small farms donating their extra fruits and vegetables through gleaning projects, supporting local food banks that gather food from the grocery stores that would be discarded, to creating awareness of the needs of the community through social media.鈥

 Similarly, Toast has supported nonprofit organizations tackling the dual issues of food waste and hunger through its Toast.org Impact Grants.
-For example: in NYC expertly prepares excess food into quality meals for community members facing hunger. in San Francisco takes action by recovering imperfect surplus foods from going to waste and nourishing those who need it most in their communities. transforms 3,000 pounds of otherwise wasted food into 5,000 healthy meals for their community every day.
-And unites 6,000+ college students, food suppliers, farmers, and local businesses across the U.S. in the fight against climate change and hunger by recovering surplus food from across the supply chain and donating it to local nonprofit organizations that feed people experiencing hunger.
+For example: in NYC expertly converts excess food into nutritious, quality meals for community members facing food insecurity. in San Francisco takes action by recovering imperfect surplus foods from going to waste and nourishing those who need it most in their communities. transforms 3,000 pounds of otherwise wasted food into 16,000 healthy meals for their community every day.
+And unites 8,000+ college students, food suppliers, farmers, and local businesses across the U.S. in the fight against climate change and hunger by recovering surplus food from across the supply chain and donating it to local nonprofit organizations that feed people experiencing hunger.

 鈥淥ur employees tell us time and again that the issue of food waste and food loss is what they care most about,鈥 agrees Zevely. 鈥淸They] have continued to be the best champions toward these reductions.鈥